tommyvitali/Painter-React-Website/README.md

 https://tommasovitali.altervista.org

-I have developed this webapp with
+<b>I have developed this webapp with
-REACT JS, REACT-ROUTER in 2020
+REACT JS, REACT-ROUTER in 2020</b>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).